Know your social media: The top 3 sites in North America

 Half of Instagram’s users visit the site daily.
 Users tend to be younger, although more adults aged 50 and over are starting to embrace the platform.
 The gender gap is slowly closing as well: 39% of online women use Instagram, as compared to 30% of men.

 To succeed on Instagram, your visuals must be appealing.
 Take the time to shoot multiple photos, experiment with photo editors and Instagram’s own filters, and use hashtags to check out what similar brands are posting.

 That said, don’t be afraid to embrace the “Stories” feature: these photos disappear within 24 hours, which means you can experiment with more spontaneous posts and shoot short videos to give a true behind-the-scenes look at your brand.
 Such ephemeral content is incredibly popular with younger users, and can help you attract a wider audience who want to be sure they don’t miss a single post.

 Technically, YouTube is bigger than Twitter.
 In fact, YouTube is bigger than Facebook—in the sense that 73% of adults that are online in the United States use YouTube.
-However, less than half of those users visit the site every day (whereas many Twitter users scroll through their feed throughout the day), so we’ll save discussion of it for next week.
+However, less than half of those users visit the site every day, whereas many Twitter users scroll through their feed throughout the day.

 Twitter is a micro-blogging site in which users post Tweets (originally restricted to 140 characters due to the standard limit on SMS messaging, but now increased to 280 for most languages) about, well … anything, really.
 Unfortunately, the site hasn’t done well to crack down on hate speech or threatening language (but they will suspend your account if you use copyrighted material as visuals, so exercise caution); if you’re ready to tackle Twitter, be sure you’re prepared for the not-so-occasional troll.